ZoeLocke/FetchQuest/README.md

 ## Gameplay
 The game is a choose your own adventure book style RPG.
 Players will be presented with a screen with text and an image, and a series of choices to make.

-For inventory the players will collect cards representing items they find along their travels.
-Some cards will enable aditional options on gameplay screens, and some will be required to pass certain screens.
+A standard inventory in the style of text adventrues will be used to provide things to collect, quests to complete, and keys to areas.

 Some form of naivation, or even a map screen, will be required to allow players to return to specifc locations easily to turn in quests or return to a previously inaccessible area once they have the right card.